Simple Sayur with Cabbage

 Before serving taste if it needs some more salt.

-I love this super simple basic and vegetarian Indonesian vegetable dish.
+I love this super simple basic Indonesian vegetable dish.
+If you leave out the trassi and add miso for example this dish is vegan too!
 Leftover veggies are a great ingredient for this dish.